marcominerva/ChatGptNet/docs/ChatGptNet.Models/ChatGptMessage/Role.md

 # ChatGptMessage.Role property

-Gets or sets the role (source) of the messages author.
+Gets or sets the role (source) of the message author.

 ```csharp
 public string Role { get; set; }